18

 sudo apt upgrade

-There is no longer an apt update error, the mysql repository is signed with a valid signature B7B3B788A8D3785C.
+There is no apt update error anymore, the mysql repository is signed with a valid signature B7B3B788A8D3785C.

 gpg --list-keys